 When is the LPG application open?

 The LPG application, referred to as a Request For Proposal (RFP), is open once per year, for at least a six-week period.
-The RFP is available now and will close on September 17, 2014.
+The RFP is closed.
+We expect the RFP will open in spring 2015.

 What types of projects are funded through LPGs?